KatalyxOrg/katabase-grahpql-api/documentation/REFRESH_TOKEN_IMPLEMENTATION.md

 ✅ **Auditability** - Full tracking of token usage and metadata
 ✅ **Standards Compliance** - Follows OAuth 2.0 best practices

-This implementation balances security and usability while maintaining compatibility with the existing iZola architecture.
+This implementation balances security and usability while maintaining compatibility with the existing Katabase GraphQL architecture.